Kayleerich/mimicDetector/README.md

 mimicDetector identifies small regions of pathogen proteins that share high sequence similarity to proteins of their host.
 Our goal is to narrow the search for mimicry from millions of potential regions to a quantity that is more manageable for manual curation.

 ## Running the pipeline
 The pipeline requires >=Python3.6 as well as pre-installation of [POPScomp](https://github.com/Fraternalilab/POPScomp).
-The other programs/packages can be installed into a new conda environment using the [snake_mimics.yml](env/snake_mimics.yml) file:
-`conda env create -f snake_mimics.yml`
+The other programs/packages can be installed into a new conda environment using the [snake_mimics.yml](env/snake_mimics.yml) file: `conda env create -f snake_mimics.yml`

 ### Basic usage
 The pipeline is contained in a Snakemake workflow, and requires a custom configuration file to be passed via `--configfile`:
 `snakemake -s mimicDetector.smk --configfile path/to/outdir/config.yaml`

 ### Create the configuration file for mimicDetector
-All of the parameters required to run the pipeline are found in the config.yaml file in the output directory, which needs to be created using the `mimic_configuration.py` script.
-The only parameters that are absolutely required are a single species for `--host_species` and at least one species for each of `--pathogen_species` and `--control_species`:
-`python mimic_configuration.py -p PATHOGEN(S) -s HOST -c CONTROL(S)`
+All of the parameters required to run the pipeline are found in the config.yaml file in the output directory, which needs to be created using [mimic_configuration.py](mimic_configuration.py).
+The only parameters that are absolutely required are a single species for `--host_species` and at least one species for each of `--pathogen_species` and `--control_species`: `python mimic_configuration.py -p PATHOGEN(S) -s HOST -c CONTROL(S)`

 Example: specify multiple pathogen species.
 Each of these pathogen species will be run through the pipeline separately
 `python mimic_configuration.py -p pathogen_speciesA pathogen_speciesB pathogen_speciesC -s host_species -c control_species`